 - A cupboard – no, there is a window we do not want to cover up.

-- A shower toilet combo – no, that would involve major construction work to the caravan.
+- A caravan toilet and maybe a shower – no, that would involve major construction work to the caravan.
 We have a portable toilet and use it an ensuite tent outside.

 One day it dawned on me, we had another use of space problem.
 Our dog Chika was sleeping on her bed at night on the floor.
 Routinely we had to step over her or had to get her to move so we could open some cupboards and the fridge.
 Her sleeping on the floor was not very sensible.
 In addition, we were kicking over her water bowl often.

 The solution to the Chika on the floor problem was get her (and her water bowl) off the floor.
 It was so obvious the unused chair was the solution, I cannot believe we did not think of it sooner.

 It was such a simple solution to carry out.
 Daryl helped me to remove the chair cushions and he also helped me to make a wooden box with a lid that fitted her water bowl.
 Then we put down a rubber underlay was (just sits in place, not stuck down) then her bed, the box with her water bowl and in the box we now keep some of Chika’s dog camping gear – nail clippers, combs and monthly parasite prevention meds.
 Lastly, the bag of her dry dog food fits as well.

 Admittedly, Chika does not use her bed every night.
 Sometimes she prefers the floor.
 It does, give us the option to tell her to get on her bed and out-of-the-way if needed.

 Maybe you, too, have a space that could be better utilised without too much reconfiguring and fix another problem.